 The Employer shall give reasonable notice of overtime to be worked.
 When the Employer determines that overtime needs to be worked, the Employer will ask for volunteers from the employees currently working.
-If there are not a sufficient number of volunteers to work the needed overtime, the Employer shall assign the necessary number of employees to work overtime.
-Any employee who declines to work overtime waives by that amount, any right to equal overtime in the future.
+If there are not a sufficient number of volunteers to work the needed overtime, the Employer shall assign the necessary number of employees to work overtime in reverse order of seniority.

-Any full time employee called to return to work before the employee's next work shift and such call is after the employee has left the MERC premises at the end of [his/her] their last shift, shall be paid for a minimum of three (3) hours at the rate of one and one-half (1 1/2) times [his/her] their regular rate.
+Any full time employee called to return to work before the employee's next work shift and such call is after the employee has left the MERC premises at the end of their last shift, shall be paid for a minimum of three (3) hours at the rate of one and one-half (1 1⁄2) times their regular rate.

-Application of the overtime section shall not be construed to provide for compensation for overtime at a rate exceeding time and one-half or to effect a "pyramiding" of overtime and all forms of premium pay.
+Application of the overtime section shall not be construed to provide for compensation for overtime at a rate exceeding time and one-half or to affect a "pyramiding" of overtime and all forms of premium pay.

-ARTICLE 10: SHIFT DIFFERENTIAL PAY
+ARTICLE 11: SHIFT DIFFERENTIAL PAY